metrorailings/OwlBlog/content/posts/2022-week-8-insights.md

 Neither of these two teams can defense against the run.

 Derrick Brown and Brian Burns working well together to stop one Falcons drive.

+Lorenzo Carter with a sensational pick six by anticipating the screen throw.